Jonathan Donais: Anthrax

-According to Donais, his predecessor in Anthrax, Rob Caggiano, hooked him up with his current gig. "'Cause he knew he was gonna leave, and he wanted to make sure that they were all set."
-Donais' appearance with the band has been an overall positive experience for the band with bassist Frank Bello saying: "I think Jon has brought a great energy to the band.
-He stepped up and then some on this record."
-Scott Ian said, "Jon's approach towards lead guitar playing, he's more of a guy who's looking to construct something that makes sense and helps a song rather than the 45 seconds for him to be showing off how many notes he can play in X amount of measures."
+According to Donais, he was asked to join Anthrax by his predecessor Rob Caggiano "Cause he knew he was gonna leave, and he wanted to make sure that they were all set."
+Donais' time with the band has earned praise from his bandmates, with Frank Bello saying "I think Jon has brought a great energy to the band.
+He stepped up and then some on this record (For All Kings)." and Scott Ian saying, "Jon's approach towards lead guitar playing, he's more of a guy who's looking to construct something that makes sense and helps a song rather than the 45 seconds for him to be showing off how many notes he can play in X amount of measures."
 Donais has said that it was "a dream come true!
 I'm playing for a band that have been a huge influence for me.".

-Donais is set to appear on the band's next studio album.
-He has stated that he is not involved in the band's songwriting process saying, "Nope.
-Nope.
-Nope.
-All bands work different, man.
+Donais has stated that he is not involved in the band's songwriting process saying, "All bands work different, man.
 They have a way that's worked, and they've [had a] strong 40-year career.
 So, if it's not broken, don't mess with it."